jordangomes/ispwned-rust/readme.md

 ## How To Setup
 1. Clone and build this project
 2. Copy the binaries (is-pwned and split-hashes) to a folder somewhere
-3. Download the password hashes from https://haveibeenpwned.com/Passwords and extract the txt file to the same folder as the binaries
+3. Download the password hashes (SHA-1 Ordered by Hash) from https://haveibeenpwned.com/Passwords and extract the txt file to the same folder as the binaries
 4. Rename the txt file to input.txt
 5. run split-hashes and wait an hour or 3 (this is spliting the massive file into 65k sepperate files for quick searching)
 6. you can now use is-pwned to query the output of the last command